chaitanyarahalkar/Cyberfort-CTF-Website/README.md

 #### Running Locally
 Cyberfort CTF is designed using the [Django framework](https://djangoproject.org).
-Building the project requires Pip and Python 3.
+Building the project requires PIP and Python 3.
 It is recommended to install all the Python dependencies in a [virtual environment](https://pypi.org/project/virtualenv/).

 To get started, create a virtual environment -